markusbohl/fluent-ts-validator/README.md

  validation rules.
 Both methods expect a lambda expression as parameter that evaluates to a boolean value.
 When the lambda expression in a `when()` results in `true`, the validation is executed.
 With `unless()` it is the other way round.
 The validation does _not_ take place when the corresponding lambda expression evaluates to `true`.
+For details, see [Validation Conditions] (#validation-conditions).

 ```typescript
 export class SuperheroValidator extends AbstractValidator<Superhero> {